 In different stages of studies, the same teaching and learning methods may be used, differing in scope and complexity of tasks, student’s autonomy, etc.:

-Lectures; Laboratory activities; Individual counselling; Seminars (teaching in small groups); Practice classes; Demonstration activities; Vocational practical training (recommended location is an industry company or another research and higher education institution); Individual or team projects; Teaching via the Internet with a virtual teaching environment; Field trips; Case studies; Writing of summaries and essays; Search for and summarising of required information, reading of books and articles; Preparation of oral presentations.
+Lectures; Laboratory activities; Individual counselling; Seminars (teaching in small groups); Practice classes; Demonstration activities; Vocational practical training (recommended location is an industrial company or another research and higher education institution); Individual or team projects; Teaching via the Internet with a virtual teaching environment; Field trips; Case studies; Writing of summaries and essays; Search for and summarising of required information, reading of books and articles; Preparation of oral presentations.
 One day visit in a company, flipped classroom, bibliographic analysis and or synthesis, pair to pair teaching.

-The study assessment system shall ensure feedback to students about their learning achievements and the justification of assessment of their works.
+The study assessment system shall ensure feedback to students about their learning achievements and the justification of assessment of their work.

-A variety of assessment methods for students’ achievements shall be used:
+A variety of assessment methods for students’ achievements shall be used, such as:

 Written or oral examination; Thesis and its defense; Laboratory reports and defense; Problem-solving exercises; Oral presentations and displays of posters; Individual or team project report; Practical training report; Colloquium; Test papers with closed and/or open questions; Written papers (literature reviews, essays, etc.).
 On-line questionnaires, Pair evaluation, Questions on course production, Laboratory practice, e-Portfolio construction, Chat forum on courses, web-profiles on professional social networks.